tock/tock/doc/reference/trd104-syscalls.md

 The Tock kernel MUST check that the passed buffer is contained within the calling process's readable address space.
-Every byte of the passed buffer must be readable and writeable by the process.
+Every byte of the passed buffer must be readable by the process.
 Zero-length buffers may therefore have abitrary addresses.
 If the passed buffer is not complete within the calling process's readable address space, the kernel MUST return a failure result with an error code of `INVALID`.

 4.6 Memop (Class ID: 5)